azure-ai-foundry/voicelive-samples/python/voice-live-voicerag-assistant/README.md

 After the application has been successfully deployed you will see a URL printed to the console.
 Navigate to that URL to interact with the app in your browser.

-Ask questions like `What is the due date of my bill?` and `What are the benefits of my card?`
+Ask questions like `What is the due date of my bill?` and `What are the benefits of my credit card?`

 ![Demo Screenshot](img/demo-screenshot.png)